llGaetanll/tex_parser/README.md

 # `tex_parser`

 **⚠️ Warning**: This is **not** a formal TeX parser.
-[TeX cannot actually be parsed as a context free grammar](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language), and requires a turing machine to handle any edge cases.
+[TeX cannot actually be parsed as a context free grammar](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language), and requires a turing machine to handle certain edge cases.

 Despite this, most real world TeX is "well-behaved" enough that a context free